TechGrounds-Cloud8/cloud8-benbui797/05_Cloud_1/AWS-06_EC2.md

 - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesConnectingPuTTY

 ### Overcome challenges
+- If you stop and restart an instance, the IP is changed.
 - The username is not the name associated to the key or IAM, it's a generic user name that is specific for every AMI
 - I forgot to add the 'user data' when setting up the instance and by default it only runs that script on initial launch.
 I did find a guide on how to make it run the script on every reboot, but in the end it was easier to create a new instance with the correct 'user data'